bastie/JavApi4Swift/Sources/JavApi/JavApi⁴Swift.docc/Java2Swift.md

 ### How to translate Java source code to Swift

 This bullet point list is an overview over methods.
 Look into source code for more informations.
+But some things can do before.
+For example kill all `for` loops or at minimum do not complex statements and checks in the a look header.

 #### abstract classes